GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 ## Table of Contents
-  - Review of the previous session and check the goal of this session
+  - Review previous lecture and check the goal of this lecture
-  - Let's learn about database
+  - Introduction to databases
   - Database design
-  - Database operations
+  - Data manipulation
-  - Let's improve the sample application.
+  - Improve sample application
   - Exercises
   - Summary

 ---
-## Reflection on the previous lecture and confirmation of the goal of this session
+####  Review previous lecture and check the goal of this lecture

-- In the previous lecture, we introduced Adalo, a no-code tool, and created the UI of an application based on a pet health management application.
+- In the previous lecture, we learned Adalo, a no-code tool, and created the UI of the pet health management app.
-  - In the lecture, we used a simple component that does not require a database.
+  - In the lecture, we used simple components that does not require a database.
 (Some of you may have used a database in the exercises).
-- In this lecture, we will continue to use Adalo to design a database that matches the UI we created in the previous session, so that we can manipulate the data from the app.
+- In this lecture, we will design a database that matches the UI we created in the previous lecture, so that we can manipulate the data from the app.
-- After that, we will introduce the features of Adalo while improving a sample app, and finally, we will have a team app development exercise and presentation.
+- After that, we will improve the sample app learning some features of Adalo, and finally, we will do app development exercises and presentation.

 ---
-## Introduction to Database
+## Introduction to databases
-First, let's check what kind of database we will be working with.
+First, let's learn about databases.

 ---
-#### Database(Review of previous lesson)
+#### Database(Previous lesson)
 - A set of organized data.
-- Data is registered, read(displayed), updated, and deleted.
+- Data can be registered, read (displayed), updated, and deleted.
-- Example: Chat application
+- Example: In the case of a Chat application
 ![w:300px](../Adalo1/images/2021-10-19-23-49-03.png)
 <!-- ![w:570px](images/2021-10-19-23-39-29.png) --> !
 ![bg 35% right](../Adalo1/images/2021-10-19-23-13-47.png)

 ---
 - Databases are often compared to "spreadsheet-like" software.
-- A database can be used to create (CREATE), read (READ), update (UPDATE), and delete (DELETE) data.
-These operations are collectively called CRUD.
+- A database can be used to CREATE, READ, UPDATE, and DELETE data.
+These operations are collectively called CRUD operations.

 ![bg right w:630px](../Adalo1/images/2021-10-20-01-30-09.png)

 ---
 #### Basics of Adalo's database
 ![w:60px](../Adalo1/images/2021-10-20-01-20-56.png) You can access Adalo's database from this icon.
-There are three components of the Adalo database
+There are three components of the Adalo database.
 - Collection
 - Property
 - Record

 ---
 ###### What is a Collection?
-A collection of data that has the same attribute (Property)
+A collection of data that has the same property.
 ![w:214px](../Adalo1/images/2021-10-20-01-38-57.png) ![w:878px](../Adalo1/images/2021-10-20-01-30-09.png)

 ---